jaanga/jaanga.github.io/outer-space/readme.md

 STEM
-* To proved software examples that only require a basic knowledge of HTML, CSS and JavaScript in order to get going and 'make it your own'
+* To provide software examples that only require a basic knowledge of HTML, CSS and JavaScript in order to get going and 'make it your own'
 * To demonstrate that all this is possible in an environment that allows you to fork, embellish, share and publish online that is free and open source